-Other studies recognized that estimating the tails from seed dispersal data is complicated by the fact that much of the seeds disperse near the source, which often exhibits an increase with distance rather than decrease (see Appendix 3 for examples from the Duke forest data).
+Species Power-law decay Notes Pinus halepensis -1.63 to -1.94 Obtained by fitting a power-law distribution to measured kernels (Nathan et al. 2000); maximum distance ~120 m Acer rubrum, Betula lenta, Fraxinus americana, Liriodendron tulipifera, Pinus rigida, Tilia americana, Tsuga canadensis -2.0 to -3.0 Obtained from fitting the 2Dt model to measured kernels (Clark et al. 1999); maximum distances not reported Cryptantha flava, Senerio jacobaea, • Apocymum sibrica, Cirsium undulatum, Liatris aspera, Senecio jacobaea, Solidago rigida, Penstemom digitalis, Cassia fascicu- lata, Geranium maculatum Data selected from Willson (1993) for the following two criteria: the dispersal mode is at least 1 m away from the source, and good statistical power-law fits ($r^2 > .6$); maximum distance >150 m ^a -1.51 to -4.24 For species with special devices for wind dispersal -1.62 to -3.79 For species dispersed without special morphological devices or mechanisms -4.29 to -7.96 For species with ballistic dispersal Calluna vulgaris -4.7 to -10.3 Obtained from fitting power laws to measured kernels across different directions and for a wide range of wind speeds (Bullock and Clarke 2000) Erica cinerea -2.85 to -4.43 Obtained as for Calluna above crease (see app.
+C for examples from the Duke forest data).
 This recognition leads to several approaches aimed at introducing kernels with fat tails.
 Two proposed phenomenological models employed different types of fat-tailed distributions.
-The first, a Bivariate Student t-test (2Dt) distribution (Clark et al. 1999), is given by:

-$$p(x_1) \sim \frac{1}{\left(1 + \frac{x_1^2}{u}\right)^{n+1}}$$ which for large $x_1$ (and finite u) yields a $p(x_1) \sim x_1^{-2(n+1)}$ .
-The use of this distribution has been advocated recently in the interpretation of turbulent fluctuations in connection with the non-extensive thermodynamics of Tsallis (Beck 2002).
-Also, such distributions can arise as solutions to non-linear Fokker-Plank equations and provide a unifying framework for analyzing super-diffusion (or anomalous diffusion) in such stochastic differential equations.
-According to Clark et al. (1999), for wind-dispersed species of temperate deciduous forests, n < 0.5 suggesting that the asymptotic behavior of the 2Dt model is $p(x_1) \sim x_1^{-2}$ (for $n \rightarrow 0$ ) and $p(x_1) \sim x_1^{-3}$ (for n=0.5).
-In both cases, WALD has power-law tails that decay slower than those predicted by the 2Dt model (at least for $\gamma \rightarrow 0$ ).
+The first, a bivariate Student t-test (2Dt) distribution (Clark et al. 1999) is given by which for large x_1 (and finite u) yields a $p(x_1) \sim x_1^{-2(n+1)}$.
+The use of this distribution has been advocated recently in the interpretation of turbulent fluctuations in connection with the nonextensive thermodynamics of Tsallis (Beck 2002).
+Also, such distributions can arise as solutions to nonlinear Fokker-Planck equations and provide a unifying framework for analyzing superdiffusion (or anomalous diffusion) in such stochastic differential equations.
+According to Clark et al. (1999), for wind-dispersed species of temperate deciduous forests, n < 0.5, suggesting that the asymptotic behavior of the 2Dt model is $p(x_1) \sim x_1^{-2}$ (for $n \to 0$) and $p(x_1) \sim x_1^{-3}$ (for n = 0.5).
+In both cases, WALD has power-law tails that decay slower than those predicted by the 2Dt model (at least for $\gamma \to 0$).